webdiscus/html-bundler-webpack-plugin/README.md

 </html>
 ```

-The generated HTML contains output filenames of processed source files and `link` `script` tags remain in their places:
+The generated HTML contains the output filenames of the processed source files,
+while the `script` and `link` tags remain in place:

 ```html
 <html>